dkmfbk/knowledgestore/README.md

 retrieve, and semantically query, both structured and unstructured data.
 The KnowledgeStore plays a central role in the [NewsReader](http://www.newsreader-project.eu/) EU project: it stores all contents that have to be processed and produced in order to extract knowledge from news, and it provides a shared data space through which NewsReader components cooperate.

+If you want to have more information about the project, watch the [demonstration video](http://youtu.be/if1PRwSll5c) showing accessing the KnowledgeStore through the UI